rand00/mtag/ROADMAP.md

 * `mtag list-unique`
   * < see `code:projects:art:niseq:subtodos:20200713 how to use n tag tagging`
     * .. some sort of analysis for uniqueness of queried files
+* better errors
+  * make std-err warnings flush before printing to stderr?
+    * OR maybe they _should_ be the last thing printed, for user to see the warnings after long list on stdout?
+  * define exit-codes with specific semantics
+    * \> better for scripts using `mtag` that need to error-handle